pism/pism/doc/sphinx/manual/modeling-marine.rst

 .. warning::

    This code is experimental and has not yet been thoroughly tested, use at your own risk.
-   While eigen-calving (subsection :ref:`sec-eigen-calving`) is appropriate for Antartic ice shelves, it does not work for outlet glaciers that flow in narrow fjords.
+   While eigen-calving (section :ref:`sec-eigen-calving`) is appropriate for Antartic ice shelves, it does not work for outlet glaciers that flow in narrow fjords.
 Along valleys with nearly parallel walls, the transverse component of the velocity is close to zero, and the transversal strain rate is therefore also close to zero and noisy.